amcginlay/eks-demos/doc/09-orchestration/README.md

 # Orchestration

-[Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) can be described as an orchestration platform.
+[Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) can be described as container orchestrator.
 To understand what that means we first need to understand some of the limitations of using a standalone containerization platform such as [Docker](https://en.wikipedia.org/wiki/Docker_(software)).

 [Spring Boot](https://en.wikipedia.org/wiki/Spring_Framework#Spring_Boot) is a popular Java framework for rapid application development which does much of the heavy lifting associated with modern software.
 So much so that it is possible to illustrate a key benefit of container orchestration in Spring Boot without writing any code whatsoever.
 We are going to build a web application which can be terminated by invoking its `/shutdown` endpoint.